stneric/quota-for-openwebui/README.md

 This plugin stores usage data in a file to ensure it persists between server restarts.
 If you are running Open WebUI in a Docker container, **you must use a volume to persist the data directory.**

-The standard `docker run` or `docker-compose.yml` provided by the Open WebUI project already does this by mapping a local folder to `/app/backend/data` inside the container as far as I'm aware.
+The standard `docker run` or `docker-compose.yml` provided by the Open WebUI project should already do this by mapping a local folder to `/app/backend/data` inside the container.

 **Example `docker-compose.yml` snippet:**
 ```yaml
 services:
   open-webui: